 This content takes priority over any other information provided on this park's webpage.

-The grounds are open from dawn to dusk.
-Shot Tower tours are offered Saturday and Sunday.
+Shot Tower grounds are open dawn to dusk.

 General Information